NathanielGillam/date-time-tailwind/README.md

    git clone https://github.com/NathanielGillam/date-time-tailwind
    cd your-repo

-Ensure you have Tailwind CSS installed.
-If not, refer to the Tailwind CSS Installation Guide.
+Note **Ensure you have Tailwind CSS installed.
+If not, refer to the Tailwind CSS Installation Guide.**
 2. File Structure

 project-root/